-A: We believe that the Marcus Hook Industrial Complex - the former refinery built in 1902 -can become the preeminent hub for natural gas liquids on the East Coast.
-Once the materials begin to arrive by pipe at Marcus Hook via pipeline, it opens Marcus Hook for the development of a number of industrial processing facilities, such as a propane cracker to create propylene, that would potentially anchor the resurgence of manufacturing to the region and create hundreds of additional high-quality jobs.
+A: We believe that the Marcus Hook Industrial Complex (MHIC) - the former refinery built in 1902 - can become the preeminent hub for natural gas liquids on the East Coast.
+Once the materials begin to arrive at MHIC via the pipelines, there are a number of development opportunities at MHIC for industrial processing facilities, such as a propane cracker to create propylene, that would potentially anchor the resurgence of manufacturing to the region and create hundreds of additional high-quality jobs.